kohboontao123/visitor_access_app_gatekeeper/README.md

 Once your credentials are verified, click the "Sign In" button to access the comprehensive gatekeeping features and tools available to you.

-Thank you for being a crucial part of our security infrastructure.
-Your commitment to maintaining a safe and secure environment is highly valued.
-If you encounter any issues or have questions, our support team is ready to assist you.

 ## QR Scanner Module

 ![App Screenshot](https://github.com/kohboontao123/visitor_access_app_gatekeeper/blob/main/screenshot/qrcode%20scanner.png?raw=true)